microsoft/fluentui/packages/react-input/etc/react-input.api.md

 import type { ComponentProps } from '@fluentui/react-utilities';
 import type { ComponentState } from '@fluentui/react-utilities';
-import type { ObjectShorthandProps } from '@fluentui/react-utilities';
+import type { ObjectShorthandPropsAs } from '@fluentui/react-utilities';
 import * as React_2 from 'react';

 // @public